-The purpose of peer review of practice is to consider how you (the participant) may improve your anaesthesia practice by inviting a colleague to observe you managing a theatre list.
+The purpose of peer review of practice is to consider how you (the participant) may improve your pain medicine practice in procedures by inviting a colleague to observe you managing a procedure list.
 This reviewer uses a structured form as the basis for a feedback discussion regarding approaches to practice.
-It anticipated that this will be a mutually beneficial learning experience that considers the advantages and disadvantages for various techniques.
+The form accords with PS11(PM): Procedures in pain medicine clinical care standard (the clinical care standard).
+It anticipated that this will be a mutually beneficial learning experience.
+Fellows should keep in mind that the purpose of this activity is professional development and that focus areas should be aspects of practice for which feedback would be most valuable.